-In case you weren't aware, my colleague Bill Mann called you stupid last week -- but it may not be your fault.
-According to Jason Zweig's new book Your Money & Your Brain:
+That's stupid, sure, but the desire to do it may not be your fault.
+According to Jason Zweig's book, Your Money and Your Brain:

 In a cruel irony that has enormous implications for financial behavior, your investing brain comes equipped with a biological mechanism that is more aroused when you anticipate a profit than when you actually get one.

 That's right, we're not stupid.
 Rather, we're so greedy that we actually do not enjoy making money.
 Instead, we enjoy the hunt for fabled, outlandish gains -- more than we enjoy the rewards of small, steady, long-term ones.

 That's backwards, of course.
 Investing, if you're doing it right, should be all about turning thousands into millions over very long periods of time.
 That can be as easy as buying an index fund, or it can be done more quickly by picking individual stocks that beat the market.

 The key to both of these strategies, however, is patience.
 If you buy an index fund and earn the market's historical 10% annual rate of return, it will take almost 50 years for $10,000 to turn into $1 million.
 If you do better than 10%, you can turn $10,000 into $1 million much faster -- but your time will still be measured in decades.